Self-control: Drugs

-Certain types of drugs improve self-control.
-Stimulants, such as methylphenidate and amphetamine, improve inhibitory control in general and are used to treat ADHD.
-Similarly, depressants, such as alcohol, represent barriers to self-control through sluggishness, slower brain function, poor concentration, depression and disorientation.
+Low doses of stimulants, such as methylphenidate and amphetamine, improve inhibitory control and are used to treat ADHD.
+High amphetamine doses that are above the therapeutic range can interfere with working memory and other aspects of inhibitory control.
+Alcohol impairs self-control.

 Operant conditioning

-Operant conditioning sometimes referred to as Skinnerian conditioning is the process of strengthening a behavior by reinforcing it or weakening it by punishing it.
-By continually strengthening and reinforcing a behavior, or weakening and punishing a behavior an association as well as a consequence is made.
-Similarly, a behavior that is altered by its consequences is known as operant behavior.
-There are multiple components of operant conditioning; these include reinforcement such as positive reinforcers and negative reinforcers.
+Operant conditioning, sometimes referred to as Skinnerian conditioning, is the process of strengthening a behavior by reinforcing it or weakening it by punishing it.
+By continually strengthening and reinforcing a behavior, or weakening and punishing a behavior, an association as well as a consequence develops.
+A behavior that is altered by its consequences is known as operant behavior.
+There are multiple components of operant conditioning.
+These include reinforcement such as positive reinforcers and negative reinforcers.
 A positive reinforcer is a stimulus which, when presented immediately following a behavior, causes the behavior to increase in frequency.
-Negative reinforcers are a stimulus whose removal immediately after a response cause the response to be strengthened or to increase in frequency.
-Additionally, components of punishment are also incorporated such as positive punishment and negative punishment.
-Examples of operant conditioning can be seen every day.
+Negative reinforcers are stimuli whose removal immediately after a response cause the response to be strengthened or to increase in frequency.
+Components of punishment are also incorporated such as positive punishment and negative punishment.
+Examples of operant conditioning are commonplace.
 When a student tells a joke to one of his peers and they all laugh at this joke, this student is more likely to continue this behavior of telling jokes because his joke was reinforced by the sound of their laughing.
-However, if a peer tells the student his joke is "silly" or "stupid", he will be punished by telling the joke and his likelihood to tell another joke is greatly decreased.
+However, if a peer tells the student his joke is "silly" or "stupid", he will be punished by telling the joke and his likelihood of telling another joke is decreased.

 Punishment

 Self-punishment of responses would include the arranging of punishment contingent upon undesired responses.
 This might be seen in the behavior of whipping oneself which some monks and religious persons do.
 This is different from aversive stimulation in that, for example, the alarm clock generates escape from the alarm, while self-punishment presents stimulation after the fact to reduce the probability of future behavior.

-Punishment is more like conformity than self-control because with self-control there needs to be an internal drive, not an external source of punishment that makes the person want to do something.
-There is external locus of control which is similar to "determinism" and there is internal locus of control which is similar to "free will."
-With a learning system of punishment the person does not make their decision based upon what they want, rather they base it on the external factors.
-When you use a negative reinforcement you are more likely to influence their internal decisions and allow them to make the choice on their own whereas with a punishment the person will make their decisions based upon the consequences and not exert self-control.
-The best way to learn self-control is with "free will" where people are able to perceive they are making their own choices.
+Punishment is more like conformity than self-control because with self-control there needs to be an internal drive, not an external source of punishment, that makes the person want to do something.
+With a learning system of punishment the person does not make their decision based upon what they want, rather they base it on the additional external factors.
+When you use a negative reinforcement you are more likely to influence their internal decisions and allow them to make the choice on their own whereas with a punishment the person will make their decisions based upon the consequences rather than exerting self-control.
+The best way to learn self-control is with "free will" in which people perceive they are making their own choices.